-In this submission for MIREX 2013 we utilize an efficient latent variable model for multiple-F0 estimation and note tracking.
+In this submission for MIREX 2014 we utilize an efficient latent variable model for multiple-F0 estimation and note tracking, which uses a variable-Q transform as a timefrequency representation.
+In contrast to the constant-Q transform of the 2013 submission, the variable-Q transform is able to provide a better temporal resolution in low frequencies with the same frequency resolution.
 The model is based on probabilistic latent component analysis and uses pre-extracted note templates from multiple instruments.
-The templates are also preshifted across log-frequency in order to support pitch deviations and frequency modulations.
-Contrary to typical shift-invariant models which need to perform convolutions for estimating model parameters, the present model avoids such computations by using the aforementioned pre-shifted templates.
+The templates are also pre-shifted across log-frequency in order to support pitch deviations and frequency modulations.
+In contrast to typical shift-invariant models which need to perform convolutions for estimating model parameters, the present model avoids such computations by using the aforementioned pre-shifted templates.
 Three system variants are submitted: one trained on orchestral instruments for multiple-F0 estimation, one trained on orchestral instruments and piano for note tracking, and a final one trained on piano templates for piano-only note tracking.